tylerneylon/small_notes/mind_model/mind_model.md

 This is not the place for a full counterargument, but I do want to include a brief sketch of a reply.

+## Negative Arguments

+I'm using the term *negative argument* to talk about arguments saying that something is impossible, or that another argument is wrong, all without saying what is possible or what is correct.
+Contrast that with a *positive argument*, one which says something is possible, or says that such-and-such is the correct answer to a question.
+These are informal but intuitive terms.

+Historically, many arguments about subjective experience have been negative --- people either saying you can't understand everything about it scientifically, or other people saying such arguments are wrong.
+I'll mention some of these arguments, but I'm personally more interested in the positive argument I'll present afterwards.

+Next I'll give a caricature of a back-and-forth discussion about subjective experience.
+I'll present two sides, Nagel's begin *anti-strong-AI* (arguing that no software can have the same subjective experiences as humans), and the other side being *pro-strong-AI*.

+1. (Anti-strong-AI) Our internal experiences are private and subjective, and, despite our ability to talk about brains scientifically, that science will always be different from truly experiencing what it's like to be such a mind.
+   Any recreation of a mind will thus miss out on correctly capturing that internal experience.
+2. (Pro-strong-AI) Hang on --- if you really believe that, then suppose I create a perfect, atom-for-atom, clone of your entire body.
+You're arguing that this perfect clone won't have the same kind of internal experiences as the original you.
+This is basically a disbelief in the ability of physics to correctly describe what happens in the world --- a well-established philosophical position.
+Are you giving up on physics?
+3. (Anti-strong-AI) That's not quite fair because you're talking about a hypothetical situation that we can't create.
+In any realistic simulation of a brain, the internal experience is different, and that's what I'm talking about.
+4. (Pro-strong-AI) Ok, let's switch the thought experiment.
+We're getting closer to a reality of simulating the actions of each neuron in a human brain.
+If we did that, my argument still holds.
+If you think a simulated brain and a real brain can behave the same way, but there's some deep difference between them, that's again a conclusion that there's something different that no physical experiment could measure.
+It's an extraordinary claim, and the onus of proof is on your side, not on mine.

+INSERT SEGUE HERE

+## The Positive Argument

+What does this mind model contribute to the above discussion?

+The negative arguments are like people discussing the possibility of human flight before airplanes were invented.
+(Admittedly, that's a biased simile.)
+But a great counterargument to "people will never fly" is "I made an airplane."
+I realize the mind model presented here is untested, incomplete, and in need of further work.
+At the same time, it is a step forward, and can serve as a meaningful answer to the challenging question: How can we even *begin* to explain subjective experiences scientifically?

+For example, when I look at a red apple, I experience a sensation of redness in my mind.
+What might that correspond to in a mind model?
+This one is easy: There can be a point in space that represents redness.
+If I ask the model about the color, it can focus on that aspect of its sensory inputs.
+Internally, this might look like an attention lookup in which the query vector is asking "what color is that object?" the key vector is saying "this is a color for that object", and the value vector is saying "it's red."

+It might seem overly simplistic to assume something like: For every word X there's an "X-ness" vector that captures what it's like to perceive X. But this mind model isn't so simple, after all.
+For example, if the mind model sees a color between red and orange --- a specific hue that it has no word for --- then it can still have a vector to represent that color, and it can still have the same kind of experience it had for redness, but for any color.
+In other words, this is no finite or hand-made list of possible experiences, but a vast world of nuanced, combination-friendly concepts that have been learned.

+# What's next?